spitzgoby/react-column-grid/src/Grid.md

 __Type__: `PropTypes.oneOf([PropTypes.string, PropTypes.number])`
 __Default__: `'1em'`
 __Description__: Determines the size of the grap between grid columns.
 The default unit is `em`, but a string can be provided with an arbitrary unit.
+The component does not validate the string and will happily apply any arbitrary value as the gap.
 This value is ignored if the component is not a `container`.

 __Usage__:
 ```Javascript